mailchimp/content-style-guide/03-writing-about-people.html.md

 ### Age

 Don’t reference a person’s age unless it’s relevant to what you’re writing.
-If it *is* pertinent, include the person’s specific age, offset by commas.
+If it *is* relevant, include the person’s specific age, offset by commas.

 - The CEO, 16, just got her driver’s license.